semberal/dbstress/README.md

 parallel_connections: 10
 repeats: 5
 connection_timeout: 50
-query_timeout: 50
 ```

 ### Threading
-In order to fine tune the performance tests, it is useful to know how the mapping of database worker jobs to threads works.
-In _dbstress_, there are two important thread pools configured.
-The first one is used mostly for scenario orchestration and results aggregation and can spawn up to 64 threads (it will usually be much less).
-The other thread pool is used for execution of the blocking database calls themselves.
-By default, the number of threads in this thread pool ranges (i.e. new threads are spawned when necessary) from the total parallel connections count configured for all units to the total number of parallel connections multiplied by 1.5.
-The maximum number of threads in this thread pool can be configured by the `--max-db-threads` command line parameter (must be >= than the total number of parallel connections, though).

-Why are the minimum and maximum values chosen this way?
-The minimum value is obvious, there has to be at least as many threads as parallel database calls.
-If there were no query timeouts, the maximum thread pool size could be equal to the minimum size.
-However, if you define the `query_timeout` unit parameter, even though queries running longer than the configured limit will be reported as timeout in the scenario results, their execution will not be terminated.
-It is not possible for all queries and query phases (`pg_sleep()` or when the database has not yet returned a cursor) to do so, but it is not yet implemented even for cases when it is possible to terminate the db call (already iterating over the database cursor).

-This is the reason why it is recommended to use query timeouts with great caution, timeouted queries will be correctly reported in the scenario results, the database operations, however, will not be interrupted and thus create additional database load which, consequently, can lead to biased results.
+In _dbstress_, there are two important thread pools.
+The first one is used by the Akka actor system infrastructure
+(for scenario orchestration, results aggregation, etc) and can spawn up to 64 threads (it will be usually much less).

+The other thread pool is used for execution of the blocking database calls.
+The number of threads in this thread pool is equal to the sum of database connections across all units.
+In other words, there is a dedicated thread for every database connection.

 ### Database calls labelling